philzook58/philzook58.github.io/_posts/2026-03-14-thin_monus_uf.md

 Mcbride mentioned an analogy to thinning manipulations as euclids algorithm. <https://types.pl/@pigworker/116166766060828508> I think this is similar to the above analogy between the factor union find and thinning union find, but asking a slightly different problem.

+Reed Mullanix also made some interesting observations and connections to strings and monus here <https://types.pl/@totbwf/116167359953764857>

 More union find variations:

 - <https://www.philipzucker.com/prim_level_uf/> scoped union finds so you can blow away chunks